 When you use the TD First Class Travel® Visa Infinite* Card, you can redeem your points directly through Expedia for TD to pay for hotels, air travel, rental cars, and cruises.
 You’ll enjoy the same price match guarantee, the same low prices, and no blackout dates or restrictions that you’ve come to expect with the regular Expedia platform.

 The TD First Class Travel® Visa Infinite* Card also helps you earn extra rewards on purchases made through Expedia for TD.
 You’ll earn a better reward rate than some of the other top travel rewards credit cards available in Canada.
-For example, the WestJet World Elite Mastercard lets you earn 2% back on travel purchases.
+For example, the WestJet RBC® World Elite Mastercard lets you earn 2% in WestJet dollars when you buy WestJet flights or WestJet Vacations packages using your card.
 With the TD First Class Travel® Visa Infinite* Card, any Expedia for TD purchase will earn you 4.5% back, that’s more than double the best competing credit card!

 Blend Your Loyalty Programs